About Herby Gardens

 Swallowtail Caterpillar

 This is the caterpillar of the Eastern Black Swallowtail.
 I usually find them all over my flowering dill plants, but this year, there were a few on my carrot tops.
-I leave them alone and let them do their thing.

 The adult butterflies are stunning and important pollinators.
 I often see them feeding on my zinnias, bee balm, and echinacea flowers.